Nottingham Trent University - University Hall

 Located on Shakespeare Street in Nottingham city centre, the project represents the first phase of the University’s vision for the site.
 The conversion required the team to work closely with the planning officer and conservation officer to ensure essential services and restoration had minimum impact but achieved a high-quality result.
 The historic features were restored with respect and modern features carefully integrated to ensure it works perfectly for its prime use as a Graduation Hall.

-A fixed deadline (July 2018) added to the pressure on the delivery team but working proactively, NTU construction are on course to complete to the programme ensuring time for necessary commissioning and rehearsals.
+A fixed deadline (July 2018) added to the pressure on the delivery team but working proactively, NTU construction completed the programme on time.

 A lightweight predominantly glass structure to the rear provides vertical circulation and is ready to serve the second phase which is due to commence on site immediately after the graduation ceremonies are concluded.